luvme-hair-coupon-codes-banner-PC_f6422286-2337-4d25-85ac-8015ab071c11

 Step 1: Prepare the Lace Cap

-Start with a lace front wig cap that fits your head size.
-Place the cap on a mannequin head and secure it with T-pins.
-Make sure the lace is smooth and taut.
+Begin by preparing a lace wig cap that fits your head shape and skin tone.
+Place the wig cap on the mannequin's head and secure it with pins.

-Decide on the braid pattern.
-Whether you want straight-back cornrows, box braids, or twists, mark the lace with chalk or a white pencil to create guidelines.
+Decide on your braid pattern.
+Whether you want straight back cornrows, square braids, or twists, mark the lace with chalk or a white pencil so you can draw reference lines.

-Take small sections of pre-stretched braiding hair and begin attaching them to the lace using a latch hook or crochet needle.
-Pull the hair through the lace and loop it to secure it in place.
-Continue this process until the entire lace area is covered with braids.
+Take small sections of pre-straightened braided hair and attach them to the lace with a crochet or hook.
+Thread the hair through the lace and secure it in a loop.
+Repeat this process until the entire lace area is covered with the braid.

 Step 4: Customize the Hairline

-To make the wig look natural, pluck some hair from the front hairline to create a more gradual transition from the lace to the braids.
-You can also create baby hairs by cutting small sections near the front.
+To make the wig look more natural, pluck some hair from the front hairline to make a smoother transition between the lace and braids.
+You can also cut small wisps close to the forehead to create a baby hair effect.

-Once all the braids are in place, you can trim the lace to fit your hairline and style the wig.
-Secure the ends of the braids with elastic bands or dip them in hot water for a polished finish.
+Once all the braids are done, you can trim the lace to fit your hairline and style the wig.
+Secure the ends of the braids with elastic bands or dip them in hot water to make them smoother.

 How to Cut a Lace Front Braided Wig